Hear Us

 CONTINUED ON NEXT PAGE

-Recordings by Alan Dunn, Helen Tookey, Frankie Mazzotta, Kristina Nenova, Louise K. Wilson, Hannah Dargavel-Leafe, Chris Watson, Matt Green, Liz Stirling and members of the public.
+Recordings by Alan Dunn, Helen Tookey, Frankie Mazzotta, Kristina Nenova, Louise K. Wilson, Hannah Dargavel-Leafe, Chris Watson, Matt Green, Liz Stirling, SoundCamp, Martin Heslop and members of the public.
+The "PORTERINGROUP" recordings were from a May 2024 workshop session with Chris Watson and included Graham Makepeace-Warner (Manx Wildlife Trust), Cornelia Dahlgren, Anthea Young (Manx Museum), Christopher Weeks, Richard Quirk and Tibor Miklos.
 This research project is led by Dr Alan Dunn (Leeds Beckett University) and Dr Helen Tookey (Liverpool John Moores University).

 Hear Us O Lord From Heaven Thy Dwelling Place